 It is an unfortunate fact of life that simply walking down the street can result in an injury.
 Even if you are being careful and paying attention to crosswalks, walk signals, and pedestrian walkways, you can still be hit by cars.

 Most of the time, these accidents are entirely the fault of the driver, but there are still cases where the pedestrian may take some of the blame.
 This makes it important to create a thorough claim to show the driver was at fault.
 Working with a Bronx pedestrian accident lawyer could be the best way to do this.
-By obtaining an experienced personal injury attorney, you could have an ally who understands how to build effective claims.
+By obtaining an experienced pedestrian accident lawyer, you could have an ally who understands how to build effective claims.

 Most pedestrian accidents involve wrongdoing by the driver, but in general, these actions do not constitute a criminal act meant to hurt the walker.
 However, accidental injuries can still be the source of a civil suit.